 They do provide instructions on how to manually duplicate your pages and translate them yourself, and, while this solution might work if you have a lot of time on your hands and a working knowledge of every language you’d like to translate your site into, it’s not the most efficient solution.
 It’s also not a viable solution for multilingual SEO, as duplicated pages aren’t favoured by search engines.

-Using an integrated solution, like Weglot, to translate your Squarespace site is, objectively, a much faster and energy-saving solution.
+Using an integrated solution, like Weglot, to make your Squarespace site multilingual is, objectively, a much faster and energy-saving solution.

 Once you’ve translated your site, however, you’ll probably notice a few differences between the way the translated versions render on your screen, and the way your original version looks.